If your backlinks aren’t indexed, then they aren’t working.

 2. Your backlinks suck

-Don’t tell me you’re upset because your social profile or forums links aren’t indexed.
+Don’t tell me you’re upset because your social profile or forum links aren’t indexed.

 Lower quality/less valuable backlinks do not index well.